How to Serve a Party Wall Notice? An Easy-to-Read Guide

 Just leaving it on the doorstep or emailing (unless you have prior consent for them to receive over email) does not count as proper service under Section 15 of the Act.

-While you can serve a notice yourself using free online templates, many homeowners and developers get it wrong.
+While you can serve a notice yourself using free online templates, many homeowners and developers may get it wrong, which is why we recommend always using a trusted Party Wall Surveyor.

 Serving the wrong type of notice or missing key info can: